 What we perceive as being hierarchical when doing business in Germany comes from the relatively higher score on Predictability; in other words, Germans are not hierarchical but are more formal and procedural.

 When doing business in Germany it is important to realize that you have to be a technical specialist if you come and join the negotiation table.
 Something that Dutch, Americans, and Chinese are not necessarily good at.

 Setting clear-cut goals are important as it is to come up with a plan on how to execute this.

 If you disagree with your German project leader, you can freely do so.
 But… you have to come up with a better solution.
 Don’t just disagree for the sake of disagreeing.
 That won’t get you any credits.

-Also realize that Germans from the South of the country generally don’t call themselves Germans but rather “from Bavaria” (the state where München is the capital).
+Also, realize that Germans from the South of the country generally don’t call themselves Germans but rather “from Bavaria” (the state where München is the capital).
 Although the Brits can do this as well, the Germans have a stronger affiliation with being from Bavaria than the Brits do.

-From a cultural perspective, it does not make a difference when you’re doing business with Germany; reason being is that if you’re not German, you will highly likely not see the differences anyway.
+From a cultural perspective, it does not make a difference when you’re doing business with Germany; the reason being is that if you’re not German, you will highly likely not see the differences anyway.